bioinfo-ucsd/BISB-Bootcamp-2022/summer-seminar.md

 If you're having trouble setting up Zoom, follow [instructions for downloading Zoom and associating it with your UCSD account](https://blink.ucsd.edu/technology/file-sharing/zoom/index.html).

-Please contact the lead Bootcamp instructors if you have any questions or if you are having difficulties accessing this seminar.
+Please contact the bootcamp instructors if you have any questions or if you are having difficulties accessing this seminar.